dhslab/dhslab/_pages/dhsbio.md

 hematopoietic cells and in AML.
 He also studies patterns of DNA methylation in AML and how these changes relate to recurrent mutations, and the mechanisms by which altered DNA methylation influences genome architecture and gene regulation.
-Dr. Spencer directs the CLIA-Licensed Environment clinical sequencing laboratory, which supports clinical trials involving sequencing of tumor samples, including AML.
+David directs the CLIA-Licensed Environment clinical sequencing laboratory, which supports clinical trials involving sequencing of tumor samples, including AML.
 The laboratory also performs sequencing of patient samples for clinical tests available at Washington University,